Jankoekenpan/memory-monitoring/README.md

 - Un-hardcode classes to be instrumented.
 - Fractional permissions? split & merge support?
 - Find a good way for dealing with instance field assignments before super constructor calls (flexible constructor bodies).
+- For final fields: grant read access to other threads by default after <clinit> or <init> has finished executing.